 2 free range eggs

-1 free range egg yolk
+1 free range egg yolk45g caster sugar

-120g dried figs, stalks removed and finely chopped
+120g cooked peeled chestnuts, roughly chopped120g dried figs, stalks removed and finely chopped

-120g white chocolate, roughly chopped
+120g white chocolate, roughly choppedcocoa powder for dusting

 190g digestive cookies